Pier 99

 “Sorry.”

 We never talked about it.
-Not that night, not ever.
+Not that night.
+Not ever.
 I didn’t tell anyone.

-How easily I could have just disappeared into that dark water.
-But I learned that you don’t need water to drown.
+But you don’t need water to drown.

 Coming next month: The Horror of Consensus